Corn Germ Oil

-Corn oil is obtained from corn germ that has previously been separated from the corn.
-The corn germ production occurs usually during the production of starch.
-In order to obtain the oil, the cold-press method and/or extraction using hexane is used.
-The corn germ is gently warmed to the press temperature and then fed into a screw press.
-The resulting products, corn oil and corn press cakes, are then immediately further processed.
-The press cake is chopped and cooled before it is sent on for further processing or into storage.
-The oil produced is usually purified in several grades of filtration (crude filtration, fine filtration, safety filtration).
+The corn germs are gently pre-heated to the pressing temperature and then added to a screw press.
+The obtained products, corn oil and corn press cake are immediately processed.
+The press cake is crushed and cooled before being transferred for further processing or storage.
+The oil obtained is usually purified to pure oil in several purification stages (coarse filtration, fine filtration, safety filtration).

-Good corn oil should be clear and yellowish to reddish with a green, nutty and/or sweetish scent.
-The cold-pressed corn oil contains a high percentage of unsaturated fatty acids and Vitamin E, making it very sensitive to heat.
+Good corn oil should be clear and yellowish to reddish.
+In addition, have a green nutty / sweet smell.
+The cold-pressed corn oil has a high content of unsaturated fatty acids and vitamin E. Therefore, it is very sensitive to heat.

-The solidification point is in the range of -10 to -18°C. In order to keep the oil from going rancid, it should be stored in a cool and dark location.
-Under these conditions it has a shelf life of around 12 months.
+The solidification point is in the range of about -10 to -18°C. To prevent the oil from going rancid, it should be stored in a cool, darkened place.
+In this way, a shelf life of about 12 months can be achieved.

 Use

-Corn oil can be used in the pharmaceutical industry to coat tablets and pills.
+Corn oil can be used in the pharmaceutical industry for coating tablets and pills.

-It serves in the production of soaps, hair care preparations, as well as powder for the face and body.
+It is used for production of soaps, hair care preparations, face and body powders.

-Here, corn oil is applied as a lubricant and leather care product.
+Here corn oil is often used as a lubricant and leather conditioner.

 In the food industry

-In this area, corn oil is largely applied in the production of foodstuffs such as margarine, mayonnaise, dieting, and baby food.
+In this field, corn oil is largely used for the production of food products, such as margarine, mayonnaise, dietetics and baby food.

 In the kitchen

-The oil is mostly used in cold dishes as spiced oil.
+The oil is mostly used in cold cooking as a seasoning oil.

-In addition to their own knowledge acquired through press trials, the following sources were used to create the article:
+In addition to our own knowledge acquired through pressing tests, the following sources were used to prepare this article:

 • Öle, natürlich kaltgepresst, Basiswissen & Rezepte, Marcus Hartmann, Hädecke, 2008